ChadBH/MongoDB.SimpleRepository/README.md

 * Any type for \_id, like Guid or int.
 ObjectId or BsonId are not required in your classes.
 Keep your POCO objects plain!
 * Connection pooling.
 Takes advantage of MongoDb.Driver's support for thread-safe static database and collection references.
 * Bulk add or delete.
+* Asynchronous CRUD methods.

 ### Usage

 1. Decide which field is going to be your "Id" field.
 It doesn't need to be an ObjectId or have Bson attributes.
 Any type except for a list or array will do as the \_id.
 It also does not have to be named "Id", and does not require attributes to designate it as such.
-Your models can be true POCO classes with no reference to MongoDB.Driver!
+Your models can be true POCO classes without references to MongoDB.Driver!
 ```csharp
     public class Record
     {